natawipa/ku-volunteer/README.md

 # ku-volunteer
-A web application for Kasetsart University students to find, apply for, and track volunteer opportunities.
-The system helps students fulfill their required volunteer hours by category while allowing staff to manage activities and verify participation.
+KU Volunteer is a web application for Kasetsart University students to discover, apply for, and track volunteer activities while enabling staff to manage and verify participation.
+It consists of a Django backend and a Next.js frontend, with optional Google OAuth login and JWT-based API authentication.
 ---

 ## 📌 Project Links